Wasserstein $k$-Centers Clustering for Distributional Data: Method

-Though we use geodesic PCA in the Wasserstein space for selecting the dimension $M$ of geodesic modes, we can select the same $M$ by using convex PCA in the tangent space (see Section \ref{sec:alternative_select_m} for details).
-This is a reasonable alternative in practice, because convex PCA is easier to implement than geodesic PCA.
+The notion of explained variation for geodesic PCA in the Wasserstein space is equivalent to that for convex PCA in the tangent space, as shown in Section B.2 in the supplementary material .
+We rely on this equivalence when calculating the cumulative proportions of variation \eqref{eq:cumlative_W} in practice.

 \paragraph{Initial Clustering.} In this step, we classify the $n$ distributions $\nu_1, ..., \nu_n$ into $K$ groups as initialization.
-Specifically, we apply the $k$-means clustering for $M$-dimensional vectors obtained by applying convex PCA to the transformed data.
-This approach is analogous to the initial clustering step of the $k$-centres functional clustering method \citep[Section 2.2.1,][]{chiou2007functional}.
+Specifically, we apply the $k$-means algorithm for finite-dimensional vectors obtained by performing dimension reduction on the data.
+This approach is analogous to the initial clustering step of the $k$-centers functional clustering method \citep[Section 2.2.1,][]{chiou2007functional}.